vacuumlabs/cardano-crypto.js/README.md

 * [haskell-crypto/cryptonite](https://github.com/haskell-crypto/cryptonite)
 * [grigorig/chachapoly](https://github.com/grigorig/chachapoly)

-compiled to pure javascript using Emscripten.
+Compiled to pure javascript using Emscripten.
 This is a collection of cryptolibraries and functions useful for working with Cardano cryptocurrency, eliminating the need for many dependencies.

-# examples
+# Examples
-## signing
+## Signing

 ``` javascript
 var lib = require('cardano-crypto.js')